Short URL for this page:

 Proofreading

-As almost always, I retype texts by hand rather than scanning them — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with them, an exercise which I heartily recommend: Qui scribit, bis legit.
+As almost always, I retype texts by hand rather than scanning them — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with them, an exercise I heartily recommend: Qui scribit, bis legit.
 (Well-meaning attempts to get me to scan text, if successful, would merely turn me into some kind of machine: gambit declined.)

 These transcriptions have been minutely proofread.
 In the table of contents above, the articles are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree; red backgrounds would indicate they had not been proofread.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.